ImDamianHehe/AuraDE-Linux/README.md

 # Important

 **AuraMass** is the terminal emulator used by AuraDE and is currently the **only supported terminal emulator**.
 At the moment, AuraDE does not provide a way to change the default terminal, so **AuraMass is required for a functional AuraDE installation**.
+And you can type ```konsole``` in AuraMass terminal to get KDE's terminal if you have installed konsole.

 # Additional information